ST10322880/MasedimosHatchery--Project--Scope/README.md

     * The system must allow the customers to browse the products available.
     * The new system must include a function that ensures that the customers have made deposits/payments of 50% of the original cost once the order has been placed.

+## Functional Requirements
+1.	**Inventory Management System**
+     * The system must automatically keep track of stock levels of eggs, chicks and chickens in real-time.
+     * The system should allow the client to manually manage inventory and stock levels as the products are ordered.
+     * The system shall be efficient in storing, tracking the business’s stocks, which are chickens, eggs and chicks.
+     * The system must be efficient in storing supplier information.

+2.	**Poultry Management System**
+     * The system must keep track of the number of eggs that have hatched and have not hatched.
+     * The system should keep the data in the database for 5 years.
+     * The system must contain and manage each supplier’s details.
+     * The system should track which suppliers' eggs are the best and in which season.

+3.	**Customer Management System**
+    * The system should be able to store customer details.
+    * The system should be able to manage customer information.
+    * The system should allow users to upload their proof of payment to the administrator.
+    * The system should allow the customer to create an account if they do not have one.
+    * The system should allow the customer to sign in before making any purchases.
+    * The system shall allow the customers to view their order history and details.
+    * The system should allow the customer to browse the products available.

+4.	**Order Tracking**
+     * The system must be able to track a customer's orders in real-time.
+     * The system must track the status of the orders in real-time.
+     * The software should indicate the type of product purchased.
+     * The system should send notifications to the administrator when an order is ready and when the customer has not collected their order on time.
+     * The system should send notifications to the customer to indicate that their orders are ready.
+     * The system should have a delivery system.

+5.	**System Integration**
+      * The system should integrate the order tracking system, customer management system and the inventory management system.
+      * The system should integrate the order tracking system with the inventory management system to reflect stock levels accurately.

+6.	**Supplier management system**
+      * The system should be able to store suppliers’ details.
+      * The system should track which suppliers' eggs are the best and in which season.
+      * The system should track the frequency and reliability of their supply.

+## Non-Functional Requirements
+7.	**Security**
+     * The system shall ensure that user data and payments made on the application platform are protected and secure through encryption.
+     * The system shall control and restrict customer access to sensitive hatchery areas or information.

+8.	**Scalability**
+    * The system should be able to handle an increasing number of users, payments and inventory as the business grows.

+9.	**Performance**
+     * The system shall keep the customer’s data in the database for five years.
+     * The system shall generate a hatch rate report every month.
+     * The transactions must be kept on record until the order is completed successfully.

+10.	**Usability**
+    * The system should have an intuitive user interface that requires minimal training for end-users.
+    * It should provide clear error messages and guidance for resolving issues.
+    * The system should include information about the business
+    * The system should have product images.
+    * The system shall allow the administrators to post announcements or special offers to the website.

+11.	**Compliance**
+    * The system must comply with relevant data protection regulations, such as GDPR or HIPAA, depending on the industry.
+    * It should provide audit trails and logs for regulatory reporting.

+12.	**Maintainability**
+     * The system should be designed for easy maintenance, with modular components that can be updated independently.